In this article, we’re going to discuss an advanced exercise, the dumbbell pullover exercise.

 Lie down on a bench with your shoulders just like when you lay down on your bed but with your head towards the end.

-Hold one dumbbell with both of your hands and stretching your arms straight out from your chest as far as you can with a slight bend.
+Hold one dumbbell with both of your hands and stretch your arms straight out from your chest as far as you can (as if you’re performing the dumbbell floor press) with a slight bend.

 Related Reading: Best Place to Buy Cheap Dumbbells

-Slowly move the dumbbell backward until you reach a level behind your head, take care to always keep your arms stretched and in your elbows locked.
+Slowly lower and move the dumbbell backward until you reach a level behind your head, take care to always keep your arms stretched and your elbows locked.

-*Note: As I said in step #2, I like to keep my arms slightly bent.
+*Note: As I said in step #2, I like to keep my arms slightly bent – you may call it the bent arm dumbbell pullover if you will

 Like this illustration